stroan/DesignDocs/casdb.markdown

 10. C receives the request for [TID3], and opens a transaction and reports OK to C.
 11. A receives the request for [TID2], and opens a transaction and reports OK to D.
 12. B receives the request for [TID3], and opens a transaction and reports OK to C.
 13. A receives the request for [TID1].
 It has an open transaction.
-[TID1] < [TID2] so [TID1] is
-    set as the pending transaction on A.
+[TID1] < [TID2] so [TID1] is set as the pending transaction on A.
 14. B receives the request for [TID2].
 It has an open transaction.
-[TID2] < [TID3] to [TID2] is
-    set as the pending transaction on B.
+[TID2] < [TID3] so [TID2] is set as the pending transaction on B.
 15. D receives the request for [TID3].
 It has an open transaction.
 [TID3] > [TID2], so it reports FAIL to C.
 16. B receives the request for [TID1].
 It has an open transaction.
 [TID1] < [TID3], so it tries to be set as the pending transaction.
 There is a current pending transaction.
-[TID2] > [TID1] to [TID1] is set as the pending migration and FAIL is send to D.
+[TID2] > [TID1] to [TID1] is set as the second pending migration.
-17. C has received all 3 responses, one of which is a FAIL, so it sends ROLLBACK to C, B and D.
-    It also informs the client of failure.
+17. C has received a FAIL, so it sends ROLLBACK to C, B and D. It also informs the client of failure.
-18. B rolls back [TID3], and executes the pending transaction [TID1] and sends OK to E.
+18. B rolls back [TID3], and executes the pending transaction [TID2] and sends OK to D.
-19. D has received all 3 responses, one of which is a FAIL, so it sends ROLLBACK to D, A and B.
-    It also informs the client of failure.
+19. D has received all 3 responses, all of which are OK, so it sends COMMIT to D, A and B. It also informs the client of success.
-20. A rolls back [TID2], and executes the pending transaction [TID1] and sends OK to E.
+20. A commits [TID2], and executes the pending transaction [TID1] and sends FAIL to E.
+21. B commits [TID2], and executes the pending transaction [TID1] and sends FAIL to E.
-21. E has received all 3 responses, all of which are OK, so it sends commit to E, A and B. It also informs the client of success.
-"FOO" = "CCC" and all clients have been informed.
+21. E has received all 3 responses, two of which is fail, so it sends commit to E, A and B. It also informs the client of failure.
+"FOO" = "BBB" and all clients have been informed.